The Swiss authorities online

 For more information, click on the link below: “How to retire abroad”.

-If you are a citizen from a country with which Switzerland has concluded a social security agreement (Australia, San Marino, Canada, Israel, Japan, Turkey, Chile, Macedonia, USA, Croatia, Philippines, Bosnia and Herzegovina, Serbia, Montenegro and Uruguay), you can receive your AHV pension abroad.
+If you are a citizen from a country with which Switzerland has concluded a social security agreement (Australia, San Marino, Canada, Israel, Japan, Turkey, Chile, Macedonia, USA, Philippines, Bosnia and Herzegovina, Serbia, Montenegro and Uruguay), you can receive your AHV pension abroad.

 If this is not the case, no pension will be paid once you leave Switzerland and settle abroad.
 However, you may, under certain conditions (see link below), obtain the reimbursement of your AHV contributions without interest after your final departure from Switzerland.